Eco-Compute/eco-compute.io/content/english/codeofconduct.md

 When handling a report, we follow our response guidelines.

-**We value your attendance, and look forward to seeing you at EcoCompute.**
+**We value your attendance, and look forward to seeing you at ecoCompute.**